avanbrunt-cb/remark-lint-no-dead-urls/readme.md

 The normal behavior is to assume connections might be flakey and to sleep a while and retry a couple times.

-If you do not care whether anchors exist and don’t need to support HTML redirects, you can pass `checkAnchor: false` and `followMetaHttpEquiv: false` in [`deadOrAliveOptions`][github-dead-or-alive-options],
+If you do not care whether anchors exist and don't need to support HTML redirects, you can pass `checkAnchor: false` and `followMetaHttpEquiv: false` in [`deadOrAliveOptions`][github-dead-or-alive-options],